rxshmi-p/FinancialDash/README.md

-# Personal Finance Dashboard
+# Personal Finance Dashboard 🚀

-The goal of this Personal Finance Dashboard is to have a better understanding of spending habits and predict future spending on a monthly basis.
-As a result, the aim of this insight is to have more realistic budgets and reduce spending where possible.

-## Background Info

-I have created a Python based web application dashboard on Streamlit to gain better insight of my spending habits.
-This web app is using personal spending data that I have collected for 9 months to analyze and visualize spending patterns, as well as predict future spending.
-This dashboard connects to a database in MongoDB which manages historical and new inputted data.
-As well, it predicts average spending per month based on a time series Prophet model, which allows the user to know if their spending is predicted to be too high in a specific category.
+Welcome to my Personal Finance Dashboard.
+I created this tool with the aim of understanding of spending habits and predicting future spending!
+With this dynamic dashboard, you'll gain deep insights into your monthly expenditures and receive predictions for future spending, enabling you to create realistic budgets and cut unnecessary costs.

+# How It Works
+Data Collection: I've compiled 2 year of personal spending data to analyze and visualize financial habits.

+Database Integration: Data is securely stored and managed in a MongoDB database, ensuring easy access and updates.

+Predictive Modeling: Using time series Prophet model, monthly spending predictions are made, providing you with actionable insights to adjust your budget and save more.

 https://financialdash.streamlit.app/